CAMCAD

 This workshop builds on previous Child-Centred AI workshops at CHI 2023 and 2024.
 This year’s theme is collaborative agency.
 Through this lens, we are interested in how children and young people can be supported in making and acting on decisions not just as individuals, but in collaboration with others, such as peers, teachers, and parents.

 Unlike in previous years, there is no additional cost for attending conference workshops at CHI 2026.
 We are not anticipating to be able to support remote or hybrid attendance, workshops will run only in-person this year.
-We are expecting to invite approximately 20 participants to attend the workshop.
+We are expecting approximately 20 participants to attend the workshop.

 Important Dates